Hong Kong leader says reshuffle aimed at economic recovery after coronavirus

-HONG KONG (Reuters) - Hong Kong leader Carrie Lam said on Wednesday the replacement of several ministers was aimed at reviving the coronavirus-hit economy and was unrelated to recent remarks by institutions in mainladn China reaffirming Beijing’s authority over the city.
+HONG KONG, April 22 (Reuters) - Hong Kong leader Carrie Lam said on Wednesday the replacement of several ministers was aimed at reviving the coronavirus-hit economy and was unrelated to recent remarks by institutions in mainladn China reaffirming Beijing’s authority over the city.

 China’s state council approved a Hong Kong government shake-up earlier on Wednesday.